aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 ## Experiments and results

-Now I'll actually implement both the RNN encoder-decoder model from {% cite 10.5555/2969033.2969173 %} and the RNN encoder-decoder model with attention from {% cite DBLP:journals/corr/BahdanauCB14 %}, evaluate it on the French to English translation task of the {% cite bojar-etal-2014-findings %} dataset, and compare results to the papers.
+Now I'll actually implement both the RNN encoder-decoder model from {% cite 10.5555/2969033.2969173 %} and the RNN encoder-decoder model with attention from {% cite DBLP:journals/corr/BahdanauCB14 %}, evaluate it on the French to English translation task of the {% cite bojar-etal-2014-findings %} (WMT'14) dataset, and compare results to the papers.

 ### Dataset

-In {% cite 10.5555/2969033.2969173 %} and {% cite DBLP:journals/corr/BahdanauCB14 %}, they use the {% cite bojar-etal-2014-findings %} (Workshop on Machine Translation) English-French parallel corpora dataset which contains the following:
+In {% cite 10.5555/2969033.2969173 %} and {% cite DBLP:journals/corr/BahdanauCB14 %}, they use the {% cite bojar-etal-2014-findings %} (Workshop on Machine Translation a.k.a WMT'14) English-French parallel corpora dataset which contains the following:

 - Europarl
     - Professional translations of European parliment